cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 Cosmetics are often designed and created by the community - Valve paid out [$57+m](http://www.rockpapershotgun.com/2015/01/30/steam-workshop-57-million-dollars/) to creators of in game items since 2011.
 3D modelling skills and tools in the context of gaming will inevitably grow and present many opportunities for making money.

+Cosmetics share many similarities with high end fashion brands.
+As more money and status is tied to games, so will the scale of virtual items.
+Virtual reality coming to games in the near future that will have a tremendous impact on how virtual characters and their appearances are perceived.

 ** Betting **